Gordon Hammes: Career

-Rsearch papers
+Research papers

 Dr. Hammes is a world leader in the field of enzyme mechanisms and regulation, starting with work with Eigen on the temperature-jump technique and with Robert Alberty on relaxation spectra.
 He studied the kinetic behavior of various enzymes, including glutamate-aspartate transaminase, hexokinase, and ribonuclease.
 He developed new methodologies that allowed a better understanding of enzyme catalysis, including fast reaction techniques, fluorescence spectroscopy, and single molecule microscopy.
 He was also one of the first to develop fluorescence energy transfer (FRET) as a technology to study distances between and within proteins.
 His work revolutionized the understanding of conformational changes and multiple intermediates in enzyme catalysis.
 Dr. Hammes has published more than 250 scientific articles.

 Books

 Books written by Hammes include the following: